10 Things I Wish I Knew Before Living in Vietnam

 4. Vietnam is a noisy place

 Vietnam develops at a lightning pace.
 Old buildings get demolished and replaced daily.
 One new house finishes and the neighbour starts renovating.
 Districts transform from a blanket of tiny homes to four-storied buildings in the space of a year.

 Apartment blocks mushroom out across the skyline interspersed with hundreds of cranes.
-Millions of motorbikes honk their way through the streets.
+Millions of motorbikes honk their way through the streets, especially in Hoi Chi Minh and Hanoi’s Old Quarter – which is a must-visit on any Hanoi itinerary.
 You’re probably going to face much more noise than back at home.
 Learn to deal with it.